Mattish/Cardinal-System/README.md

 Cardinal-System
 ===============

-### Currently blocked on working out how to split a world up on the fly between nodes, while still maintaining quad tree for local

 Scalable MMO Engine.
 Created to assess my own ability to design a system and codebase.
 Based on SAO/GGO naming because why not.
 Working project in spare time.
 Please feel free to comment on any of the ideas or design here.

 ### Design

 Potentially need to split the components deeper:

-* Nodes - The hard work, connected via Circuits and can advertise/join/ditch/register/more things with circuits
+* ~~Nodes~~ Server - The hard work, connected via Circuits and can advertise/join/ditch/register/more things with circuits
 * Circuits - The pipes to connect everything, connect between nodes which have edges and for admin/debug connecting.
 Ideally all traffic will go over Circuits for easier metrics/debugging.

 Kind of have an idea about what I want for these components, although still unsure: